 The programs sponsored by Catholic Charities in your area also sponsor families and seniors who are in need of some Christmas cheer.
 You can locate the agency nearest you to see if you can assist their program.

-“Would you like to help a homebound senior this holiday season?
+This program from So Others May Eat (SOME) says “Would you like to help a homebound senior this holiday season?
 You can provide holiday food baskets!
-Filled with all of the trimmings, these baskets will be delivered to low-income seniors on November 15 and December 13.”
+Filled with all of the trimmings, these baskets will be delivered to low-income seniors.”

 This group works in Washington DC.
 You make the food basket using the list they provide and drop off to them for distribution.